 Personally, I’d rather not give these huge corporations my money, especially given their track records for transparency around the safety of their products and processes.

-The market for polyurethane foam mattresses has, unfortunately, exploded in recent years thanks to the direct-to-consumer bed-in-a-box phenomenon.
+Also known as “polyfoam”, polyurethane foam has been the standard fill for many mattresses since the 1960s.
+It is mass-produced, cheap, and easy to compress, giving rise in recent years to the direct-to-consumer bed-in-a-box phenomenon.
 Sure, these mattresses are cheaper to produce and ship and reduce energy expenditure associated with transportation, but they only last a few years at best and are an environmental nightmare.

 Polyols themselves are substances created through a chemical reaction using propylene oxide (methyloxirane).
 As for diisocyanates, toluene diisocyanate (TDI) is the most common isocyanate involved in the manufacture of polyurethane.